ceilfors/ceilfors.github.io/_drafts/leaddev-2018.md

 It is too easy for developers to lose the big picture when they are focused on solving a specific problem.
 Regardless of the type of the distraction your team is facing, this problem must be counteracted by defining a team's goal.
-Regularly show how your team's work fits in the bigger picture and relate it to the team's goal.
-As per what @danpersa said, you must unlearn the principle of DRY in this context, reptition is key!
+Regularly show how your team's work fits into the bigger picture and relate it to the team's goal.
+As per what @danpersa said, you must unlearn the principle of DRY in this context, repetition is key!
 A specific process of setting a goal can be adopted from Google, it's called OKR (as covered in the previous section).

 The goal that you are trying to achieve as a team should also be aligned with delivering real values to your users or customers.
-There is no point in achieving a goal that does not deliver business values, nor it be helpful to counter team's distraction.
+There is no point in achieving a goal that does not deliver business values, nor it is helpful to counter team's distraction.

 > BIN, THIN, SPLIT - we have smaller stories - but they still deliver values.
 > Talk about value, not size or effort.